Muammar Gaddafi: Posthumous assessment

 International reactions to Gaddafi's death were divided.
 Gaddafi was mourned as a hero by many across sub-Saharan Africa but was widely condemned elsewhere.

-Following his defeat in the civil war, Gaddafi's system of governance was dismantled and replaced by the interim government of the NTC, which legalized trade unions and freedom of the press.
+After his defeat in the civil war, Gaddafi's system of governance was dismantled and replaced by the interim government of the NTC, which legalized trade unions and freedom of the press.
 In January 2013, the GNC officially renamed the Jamahiriyah as the "State of Libya".
 Gaddafi loyalists then founded a new political party, the Popular Front for the Liberation of Libya.
 Led by Saif al-Islam Gaddafi, the Popular Front was allowed to participate in the future general election.